lewis-j-mcewan/CalendarBooking/README.md

 and speed.
 - Being a console application, this application can only be consumed by a single user running it.
 Converting this to an API would allow clients to add and manage their own bookings.
 Additionally, more cross-cutting concerns such as logging would be implemented to remove the reliance on console logs.
+- Future roadmap improvements include creating integration tests, and using dependency injection on the CalendarContext database so the Appointment Service can be tested.